survivejs/webpack-book/manuscript/developing/01_getting_started.md

 };
 ```

 The `entry` path could be given as a relative one.
 The [context](https://webpack.js.org/configuration/entry-context/#context) field can be used to configure that lookup.
-Given plenty of places expect absolute paths, I prefer to use absolute paths everywhere to avoid confusion and keep it simple.
+Given plenty of places expect absolute paths, I prefer to use absolute paths everywhere to avoid confusion.

 T> I use **trailing commas** in the book examples on purpose as it gives cleaner diffs for the code examples.
 I will show you how to enforce this rule at the *Linting JavaScript* chapter.